yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/bond.md

 ### Convertible Bond

 A convertible bond or convertible note or convertible debt (or a convertible debenture if it has a maturity of greater than 10 years) is a type of bond that the holder can convert into a specified number of shares of common stock in the issuing company or cash of equal value.

+## Bond Trading Platforms

+* CFETS (China Foreign Exchange Trade System) is a major global trading platform and pricing center for RMB and related products.